ConceptCodes/speech-gpt-python/readme.md

   warnings.warn("FP16 is not supported on CPU; using FP32 instead") Transcription done!

+Creating vector store...
+Saving vector store...

+>>> Whats the theme of this talk?

+Speech GPT:
+The theme of this conversation appears to be functional programming and the use of types in designing functions.

->>> give me a summary
+>>>

-Answer: The context provided is very unclear and contains a lot of unrelated information and slang.
-It appears to be discussing Einstein's theory of special relativity, specifically the concept of relative motion and the idea that time can be affected by speed.
-However, it is difficult to provide a clear and concise summary based on the given context.
 ```

 ## Roadmap

 - [ ] Store embeddings in local postgres DB
-- [ ] Add a cache for files
+- [x] Add a cache for files
 - [ ] clean up the CLI
 - [ ] Add timestamp sources to the response